Matex600/social-edit-matt/README.md

   The early deployment was to avoid issues further down the line, being granted the ability to debug deployment failures with ease.

-  In this phase I added some basic CRUD functionality with creating, editing and deleting posts by creating the Post model and @admin.register function.
+  In this phase, I added some basic CRUD functionality with creating, editing, and deleting posts by creating the Post model and @admin.register function.

   While developing I made sure to follow the agile development process.

-  I begun using bootstrap and created templates to display posts in basic form along with a functional navbar.
+  I began using bootstrap and created templates to display posts in basic form along with a functional navbar.

   As well as an early version of authentication with logging in registering and logging out and fixing issues.

-  In this phase I encountered a major bug in my database, where I could not make migrations after spending a considerable amount of time I decided to reset the DB and start over with creating test posts and categories.
+  In this phase, I encountered a major bug in my database, where I could not make migrations after spending a considerable amount of time I decided to reset the DB and start over with creating test posts and categories.

-  Code used to reset database
+  Code used to reset the database

     ```